Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 RICHARD W. HALL

-Also of note, Hall designed the Frank and Teresa Daniels III Residence, 3319 White Oak Road, Raleigh.
-The 19,730-square-foot home priced at $5.9 million was Raleigh's largest and most expensive house in January 2007.
-It has six bedrooms, a four-car garage, seven full bathrooms and a 6,130-square-foot basement with a recreation room, a den, an exercise room and an unfinished media room.
+2000 - The Frank and Teresa Daniels III Residence, 3319 White Oak Road, Raleigh.
+The 19,730-square-foot home priced at $5.9 million was Raleigh's largest and most expensive house when built.
+Six bedrooms, a four-car garage, seven full bathrooms and a 6,130-square-foot basement with a recreation room, a den, an exercise room and an unfinished media room.
+Designed with David Davenport.
 Built by Caviness & Sons of Raleigh.
 1.84 acres.
+For sale in 2024.

 NCModernist